bentprong/ocp_xavier/README.md

 stop in main() at the init() call.
 Click the blue |> icon in the debugger control area of VSC.

 ## Binary Executable Instructions
+It is not necessary or recommended to build the firmware in order to obtain a release.
+The firmware.bin file mentioned below can be directly programmed into the Xavier board following the Microchip Studio instructions.

-In VSC, click the checkmark in the blue line at the bottom to build a firmware release.
+To build the release firmware, in VSC, click the checkmark in the blue line at the bottom.
 If no problems are reported (there should be none), the executable is located here:
     <home>/Projects/ocp-xavier/.pio/build/samd21g18a/firmware.bin

 Note that in this same location is also the firmware.elf file which is the debug version of firmware.

-Use any flash utility such as Microchip Studio to erase and burn this .bin file into the Xavier board.
+Use any flash utility such as Microchip Studio to erase the chip and burn this .bin file into the Xavier board.

 NOTE: PIO "upload" does not work, because there is intentionally no bootloader on the Xavier board.
+This firmware is NOT an Arduino sketch.

 ## Microchip Studio
 1. Open Studio then select Tools | Device Programming.